rhatchet/DesiPizza/README.md

 ##Future Enhancements:

-* Provide more toppings, drink-types for the users.
+* Provide more toppings, drink-types for the users

-* Allow users to add different crusts for their pizzas.
+* Allow users to add different crusts for their pizzas

-* Integrate this app with a pay service.
+* Integrate this app with a pay service

+* Use database to store customers' login-information, address-information, etc.

+*Provide customers with carry-out/delivery services

 ##License Information: